Skip to main content

 The Health Insurance Portability and Accountability Act (HIPAA)

 HIPAA is synonymous with health privacy.
-When a wellness program is part of an employer’s group health plan, the personal (PHI) it collects is shielded by HIPAA’s Privacy and Security Rules.
+When a wellness program is part of an employer’s group health plan, the personal health information (PHI) it collects is shielded by HIPAA’s Privacy and Security Rules.
 This means your data, from blood pressure readings to responses on a health questionnaire, must be kept confidential and secure, stored separately from your personnel file, and accessed only by authorized individuals.

 HIPAA establishes the rules of the road for how this sensitive biological data is handled, transmitted, and protected.
-It is the framework that provides you with assurance that your story remains confidential.
+It is the framework that provides you with assurance that your personal health story remains confidential.
 If a wellness program operates outside of the group health plan, HIPAA’s protections may not apply directly, which is a crucial distinction where state privacy laws often become particularly important.

 The legal framework for wellness programs establishes a floor of federal protections, which state laws can then build upon to provide more specific or stringent safeguards for employee health data.